T351 Week 9 - Spring 2014

 Your story doesn't have to revolve around a person or an animal.
 A former student wrote one about a pen.
 (The character arc was kind of

 Terrible ideas / things to avoid - The fewer characters the better.
-Find people who can act (not your friends).
+The less dialog the better.
+Find people who can really act (not your friends).
 There is time to line up talent, but you have to start now.
 Whatever you do don't write one more about the "worse day

 ever" or being "late for class" or "and then the test was canceled" or